wsbctechnicalblog/wsbctechnicalblog.github.io/content/what-keeps-us-awake-at-night-patching.md

 > ![TD Rotation](../images/what-keeps-us-awake-at-night-patching-2.png)

 As shown, each team in the Agile Flow will focus on housekeeping for an iteration, followed by one or more iterations of delivering business features and value.
 During an innovation and planning iteration, also known as a +1, all teams would park new features and housekeeping, and focus on innovation.

+> **IMPORTANT**
+> Sustainment, maintenance, and housekeeping is something that should be part of every engineer's responsibility, similar to built-in quality.
+Avoid creating sustainment-only teams - most engineers will otherwise avoid it like the plague.
+>

 **PROS**